antadde/N-SDM/README.md

 <img align="right" alt="N-SDM logo" src="https://github.com/AnAdde/N-SDM/blob/main/images/n-sdm_logo_v2.png" width="30%"/>

-We will run an applied example aimed at illustrating the main operations and performances of N-SDM by modelling the habitat suitability of three species (Larix decidua, Capra Ibex and Cantharellus cibarius) at 100-m resolution across Switzerland.
+We will run an applied example aimed at illustrating the main operations and performances of N-SDM by modelling the habitat suitability of three species (Larix decidua, Capra Ibex and Cantharellus cibarius) at 100-m resolution across Switzerland for both current (1980–2021) and future (2070–2100) periods.

 ## Study area